shakeelmohamed/shakeelmohamed.github.io/_project_notes.md

 <br>
 During a break in our final presentation, I pulled together a rough augmented reality experience with Adobe Aero.<br><br>
 <b>Future work:</b> I plan to expand this project further by envisioning a pop-up exhibition to promote the documentary episode.
-This exibition would be focused on his life, rather than his art, giving the audience an opporuntity to lean more about the artist through an immersive experience.<br><br>
+This exhibition would be focused on his life, rather than his art, giving the audience an opportunity to lean more about the artist through an immersive experience.<br><br>
 <b>Special thanks to:</b> The National Gallery of Art for high quality images of Rothko’s artwork.
 I am also grateful to Sean Adams, Michael Neal, Erin Georgia, and Sean Shang for additional critique during the semester.</div>
 </div><br>
 ```